 First Nations are the Indigenous peoples of Canada who are not Métis or Inuit.
 They include people whose languages are Algonquian, Athabascan, Haida, Iroquois, Kutenai, Salish, Siouan, Tsimshian, and Wakashan.
 First Nations is also increasingly used to describe Indigenous peoples of Australia; however, the default assumption is that this term refers to Canadian people.

 Mestiza/mestizo typically refers to people of mixed Indigenous and Iberian descent (although can also refer to detribalized people of Indigenous descent in Latin America) and does not need to be capitalized mid-sentence.
 Mestiza/mestizo or mestiza/o is used, not mestizx, unless in a proper name (e.g. exhibition title) or the author is a Spanish speaker and strongly prefers the latter.
-Mestizx has not yet gained strong usage among Spanish speakers, and FAAM is watching the development of gender-neutral terms, such as the adoption of the –e suffix in Argentina (discussion).
+Mestizx has not yet gained strong usage in Latin America, and FAAM is watching the development of gender-neutral terms, such as the adoption of the –e suffix in Argentina (discussion).

 Métis are a specific ethnic group descended from European-Canadian and First Nation peoples, often French-Canadians and Cree, Ojibwe, and Salteaux peoples.
 The Métis Nation was formed in the Red River region of Manitoba.

-Native American often, but not always, refers to Indigenous peoples of what is now the United States and includes American Indians, Alaskan Natives, and often Native Hawaiians and Chamorros.
+Native American often, but not always, refers to Indigenous peoples of what is now the United States and includes American Indians and Alaskan Natives, but also can include Native Hawaiians, CHamorus, and Samoas from lands that are now politically part of the United States.

-Try to avoid the term Eskimo unless there is a compelling reason to use the term (name of a historic entity, name of artwork).
+Try to avoid the term Eskimo unless there is a compelling reason to use the term (name of a historical entity, name of artwork).

-Only use “Pit River Tribe” when specifically discussing that federally recognized tribe; otherwise disambiguate.
-Try to disambiguate between Northern and Southern Paiute people.
+Only use “Pit River Tribe” when specifically discussing that federally recognized tribe; otherwise distinguish the exact group (Atsugewi, Hammawi, etc.).
+Please distinguish between Northern, Southern, and Owens Valley Paiute peoples.

 - Métis has an accent over the e.